By eliminating conflict of interest, you can reduce the cost and increase the value delivered through change programmes by over 25%.

 “We don’t have the capacity or expertise in-house so we are going to partner with a third party and give them the programme.”

-Based on our experience, such a statement is indicative of concerns relating to delivery of business value, not staffing.
+Based on our experience, such a statement is indicative of concerns relating to the delivery of business value, not staffing.
 In this case, the decision to “partner” with a consultancy firm was the proposed solution for managing this delivery concern, and the search was already underway to find a partner company “big enough” to take on the challenge.
 In a sense, the client had reshaped the challenge of delivering business value to a challenge of picking the right consultancy firm – and then success was assured (or at least thinking no-one ever gets fired for hiring “Top 5”).
 The client was considering choosing brand and scale as substitutes for measurable results, with price being used as a proxy for quality.

 As discussed in a previous blog post, (“A guide on how to use consultants“) hiring consultants is not a poor decision, in fact, it is often a vital part of successful business growth.
 What ends up looking like a poor decision can be traced back to a lack of knowledge on how to use consultants effectively.